Goodie Mob: Recent history

 On August 19, 2008, Goodie Mob performed on stage together unannounced at the Tabernacle in Atlanta during a free Nelly concert.

 On September 19, 2009, Goodie Mob performed for the first official reunion concert at the Masquerade in Atlanta, Georgia.
 The group also performed with all the original members at the Smoke Out festival in San Bernardino, California, on October 23, 2009.

 As of 2011, Goodie Mob is signed with Elektra Records.

 On March 12, 2010, Goodie Mob performed "Get Rich to This" in Las Vegas, Nevada, for part of the Red Bull Soundclash concert that featured CeeLo.

 On April 28, 2011, CeeLo brought out Goodie Mob during his performance at Sunfest in West Palm Beach, Florida.
 The group performed four songs together, including "Black Ice (Sky High)", "Cell Therapy", and "Soul Food".

 On July 25, 2011, CeeLo announced via his Twitter that Goodie Mob's reunion album would be titled We Sell Drugs Too.
 However, in February 2012 CeeLo tweeted that the name has been changed to Age Against the Machine.

+In 2015, a supporters group for Atlanta United, "Footie Mob" used the music group's name as inspiration.

 After Survival Kit was released on November 13, 2020, the group planned to start touring in December 2020.